 In reality, this detail is not a con, per se.
 People who use the SUS just need to keep this in mind while planning a study and analyzing its results.
 The System Usability Model is not a catch-all, end-all measure, but simply an important part of a larger whole.

-For instance, let’s say your system received a SUS score of 70, based on the participants you ran.
-Seventy is average, when it comes to SUS.
-Being that your product is later in the development cycle, you expected it to do much better than that — maybe, 80 at the lowest.
-How do you move forward?
+Let’s say your system received a SUS score of 70, average when it comes to SUS.
+If your product is later in the development cycle, you expect it to do much better — maybe, 80.
 What can you do to improve your score?

 There may also be some limitations when comparing multiple SUS scores.
 In an examination of the System Usability Scale’s validity (smaller in scale to Bangor, Kortum, & Miller 2008, but same idea), Peres, Pham, & Phillips (2013) suggested that comparing SUS scores can only occur ordinally.
-Check out our blog post on data types, if you’re not familiar with what we mean by ordinal data.
 In other words, while SUS scores may indicate that one system is perceived as more usable than another, those comparisons would not be able to conclude how much more usable the system was.
-After all, if your product receives a SUS rating of 75 and your competitor’s is 73, are we really going to say that your product is better by 2?
-What would be the point?
-All we care about is whether your SUS score is higher or lower.
-That’s it.

 The same is true when you test your product from one iteration to the next.
 The main thing you want to see is that your SUS score is increasing after each iteration.
 If it’s the same as before — or lower — then, you know that what you changed between then and now did not meaningfully influence your users’ perceived usability of the product.